Health and well-being:

 including its full report.

 Sexual misconduct is a serious issue at universities and colleges across the country.
-By providing an internal grievance process, regularly reviewing University procedures and offering education about sexual misconduct, SMU seeks to provide an environment in which students feel comfortable coming forward to report violations, and in which violators are held accountable.
+By providing an internal grievance process and offering education about sexual misconduct, SMU seeks to provide an environment in which students feel comfortable coming forward to report violations, in which violators are held accountable and in which all students are treated fairly.

 Substance Abuse Prevention